gboeing/latex-template/README.md

-# latex-template
+# LaTeX Template

-A standard latex template to rapidly prototyping new documents
+A standard LaTeX template for starting research papers.